How To Report Your Crypto Taxes with TurboTax (Updated for 2020)

 If you want to submit your full detailed report, you physically mail the Form(s) 8949 (or a CSV/spreadsheet in the same format), along with Form 8453.
 For your TurboTax tax return, you can upload a summary of your capital gains / losses.

-To create a summary capital gains file for TurboTax, select "yes" under the aggregated report option when you make a TurboTax CSV.
+To create a summary capital gains file for TurboTax, contact our live chat support and ask for an aggregated TurboTax CSV.
 This will allow you to import just your summarized short and long term gain / loss to TurboTax.
 Only use this option if you are mailing in the complete 8949 separately with the Form 8453.

 You can include your crypto with your tax return via the TurboTax desktop / CD / downloaded edition.
 Note that the transaction limit in this case is higher than the their web version, at 3,000 transactions.
 If you are still above 3,000 transactions, refer to the instructions above for sending in your 8949 separately.